Luna Mighty Mini Display for BBSHD and BBS02 (upgraded 500c)

 - Reads accurately up to 60v (other bafang displays do not)

-- minimalist tiny but full color and awesome
+- Full color and awesome

-- NEW Haptic Feedback and Integrated Buttons for the tiniest footprint
+- NEW Haptic Feedback and Integrated Buttons for the tiniest footprint (vibrates when you press any button)

 - Graphical and Numerical Voltage and Wattage Readings